Fassio Franco and Tecco Nadia

 - A collection of static maps, specifically produced for the atlas, representing data about the food system coming both from official archives (e.g. census) and from users and actors of the food system.
 The static maps will be open to updates and corrections, following the suggestions of users, and

 - A platform for user-generated, dynamic, interactive maps, based on crowd mapping and the integration with social networks.

 It provides a first cross-cutting and integrated reading of the main features of the metropolitan food system.

 For the RSD7 conference, the goal of the research is to represent the evolution of the food system in Turin at the metropolitan scale, especially in the perspective in which the systemic approach could help to design a new economic model: a Circular Economy perspective that has the aim to define better the role of the food for the Circular Cities.

 Planning activity from the Atlas of Food data collection: RePopp

-In 2018, the project obtained a special mention from the international prize Milan Pact Awards, created to supports new urban food systems and stimulate the exchange of practices and learning between signatory cities within the frame of the Milan Urban Food Policy Pact (MUFPP); RePopp won the “food waste” section as example of “Circular Markets, an efficient waste collection system for the largest and most culturally diverse food market in the city and the largest open air market in Europe.
+In 2018, the project obtained a special mention from the international prize Milan Pact Awards, created to support new urban food systems and stimulate the exchange of practices and learning between signatory cities within the frame of the Milan Urban Food Policy Pact (MUFPP); RePopp won the “food waste” section as an example of “Circular Markets, an efficient waste collection system for the largest and most culturally diverse food market in the city and the largest open-air market in Europe.
 The project highlights the relevance of data collection from different sources and food areas to design new solutions and alternatives.